 - Easy to administer!
-Give as a pill or break open capsule and sprinkle into food
+Give as a pill or break open a capsule and sprinkle into food

-Save money: 60% cheaper per capsule than a competitor with the same formula.
-That's extra money to pamper your pet, like dental cleaning or a silly outfit!
+- Save money: 59% cheaper per capsule than a competitor with the similar formula.
+That's extra money to pamper your pet!

 PROBIOTIC BLEND: 10 BILLION CFU

 - Lactobacillus Acidophilus

 - Streptococcus Thermophillus

 - Lactobacillus Bulgaricus